 In my book, the responsibilities and characteristics that come with being considered family are: loyalty, transparency, authenticity, empathy, supportiveness, encouragement, kindness, safety, warmheartedness, dedication, commitment, unconditional love and joy.
 When all these are met, cohesively, that’s when I feel in my heart the word family, I feel the word home.
 Pencils of Promise takes me to a home full of the most incredible and genuine family members.

-Sure, the schools they build are absolutely wonderful.
+Sure, the schools blocks built are absolutely wonderful.
 Yes, the Teacher Support and WASH (Water, Sanitation & Hygiene) programs that they create and implement are some of the best of a for-purpose organization in the world.
-And indeed, the e-readers, literacy materials and monitoring & evaluation are helping shape the success of PoP outcomes.
+And indeed, the e-readers, literacy materials and Learning & Evaluation are helping shape the success of PoP outcomes.
 These are all tangible positive steps and results—but what isn’t captured in these outcomes is what lays the foundation of the organization: At its core, Pencils of Promise operates like a family.
 Their team-oriented, familial way of operation trickles out to each country’s PoP team, then into the teachers and students, and ultimately out into the partner communities.

 The largest example of the latter took place during this last trip to Guatemala.
-We drove over two hours down one of those rocky roads to get to a nearly-completed PoP school that we were going to help paint.
+We drove over two hours down one of those rocky roads to get to a nearly-completed build project that we were going to help paint.
 As we got closer to the school, kids, young and old, as well as adults lined both sides of the road.
-Pulling up to the parking area, we saw kids running all around the cars with smiles so large, and screams so loud, that you thought for a second you might be a celebrity!
+Pulling up to the parking area, we saw kids running all around the cars with smiles so large and screams so loud.
 We parked the cars and started to walk toward the entrance area to the new school, swarmed now by hundreds of children and adults from the community.
 We turned the corner to see the most spectacular welcome any of us had ever witnessed: a carpet made out of flowers, leaves and branches from the surrounding nature that were laid out in magnificent patterns and even in shapes of a pencil!
 The students had taken gigantic palm leaves and used them as pillars to line the magnificent floral carpet.
 I don’t think there was one dry eye amongst our entire group.
 The appreciation was profound.
 The feeling of family all around, even between us Advisory Board members, was overwhelming.